CP violation in H^\pm \to W^\pm Z: A physical approach for the 2HDM: Couplings and notations

 with $P_{L/R}=\half(1\mp\gamma_5)$ the projection operators.
 For leptons, non-diagonal couplings would imply violation of lepton number, not experimentally observed.
 We do not present non-diagonal couplings here, but refer the reader to Section E.2 of \cite{Grzadkowski:2018ohf}.
 The superscripts $U$, $D$ and $L$ refer to up- and down-type quarks and charged leptons, respectively.
 Note that whereas we have extracted the physical couplings $f_j$ and $f_j^\ast$, some authors \cite{Aoki:2009ha,Branco:2011iw} extract a factor $m/v$ from the definition of couplings analogous to $\tilde\rho$.
 In view of the strong mass hierarchy among fermions, we shall also refer to the dominant terms $\tilde\rho^U_{33}$, $\tilde\rho^D_{33}$ and $\tilde\rho^L_{33}$ as $\tilde\rho_t$, $\tilde\rho_b$ and $\tilde\rho_\tau$.

 \qq{ } For numerical illustrations, we only consider diagonal $\tilde{\rho}$ matrices.
 The charged-Higgs and Goldstone-Yukawa couplings then become

 Here, $V$ is the CKM matrix.
 We recall that there will be a factor $V_{mk}$ or $V_{mk}^\ast$ associated with the coupling of the fermions to the $W^\pm$ and note that the $V_{mk}$ factors come in conjugated pairs, cancelling any dependence on a complex phase.
+The dominant couplings involving top/bottom quarks and tau leptons are obtained by putting $k=m=3$.

 The Yukawa couplings are in the Type~I and Type~II models taken proportional to the fermion mass, but $\tilde\rho$ is in general independent of the fermion masses.